dragomir93/task/README.md

 http://127.0.0.1:8000/api/delete/article/1 for delete specific article from database,it will delete article wich ID is 1 (DELETE METHOD)

 Also all these example are covered with PHP Unit tests.

+Also in the "task" folder you will have "web_shop.sql" file wich you can import in mysql workbench or phpmyadmin or directly in command prompt.